-On 10 Aug 2017, I had my first ‘HomeZone nurse administered injection and it was a first class service from the provider Healthcare at Home (HAH).
-The injection arrived last week and was placed straight into my fridge.
-I was told which day it would arrive and I received two text messages with timings, the second one was a more precise time allowing me to get on with my life.
-The Nurse then made an appointment to come and administer the injection.
-This worked excellently too.
-The injection was administered very efficiently and my next appointment was made ready for 28 days time.
-I also found out that sharps box provision and collection are available through the scheme, another bonus.
+On 22 February 2018, I had my 8th ‘HomeZone nurse administered injection.
+It’s a first class service from the UK provider – Healthcare at Home (HAH).
+I’m told which day it will arrive and I receive two text messages with timings, the second one is a more precise time allowing me to get on with my life.
+The Nurse then makes an appointment to come and administer the injection.
+This works excellently too.
+The injection is administered very efficiently and my next appointment is made ready for 28 days time.
+I also found out that sharps box provision and collection is available through the scheme, another bonus.

 So far so good.